 Operating systems and software are set up in a very generic way when they are first installed.
-Here are some minor tweaks that I make when I first start using OSX and Photoshop.
-You do not have to make these changes, but I think you’ll find they make editing images a little easier.
+Here are some minor tweaks that I make when I first start using MacOS and Photoshop.
+You do not have to make these changes, but I think you’ll find they make editing images easier.

 These are the adjustments I find most helpful.